ruby-cute/ruby-cute/examples/g5k-tutorial.md

 In the script, we have chosen Nancy and Rennes sites.
 You are encouraged to try other sites as the number of global VLANs is limited in each site.
+For the purpose of this tutorial you have to choose a site where Kwapi is available: Grenoble, Nancy, Rennes, Lyon, Nantes.
 We use the method {Cute::G5K::API#reserve reserve} with parameter *env* for specifying the environment we want to deploy.
 This will automatically submit a deploy job and it will deploy the specified environment.
 The parameter *vlan* will additionally reserve a VLAN and pass it to Kadeploy to setup the VLAN.